- PhD, English, Ohio State University, 2011

 Associate Professor David Deutsch earned his PhD at the Ohio State University in 2011, having previously earned his MA and BA from the University of Georgia.
 He joined the Department of English at The University of Alabama in 2011.

 His research has been supported by an Institute of Historical Research Mellon Fellowship, as well as grants from various other venues.
-As part of a new project on post-WWII queer American fiction, he has published a monograph for USC Press’ Understanding series and he is working on a third book tentatively titled Bad Beatitudes: Queer Angels in Post-WWII American Fiction and Culture.
+As part of a new project on post-WWII queer American fiction, he has published a monograph for USC Press’ Understanding series and he has drafted a third book tentatively titled Bad Beatitudes: Queer Angels in Post-WWII American Fiction and Culture.
 His previous work has been on British literature of the early twentieth century.

 Recently, he finished a two-year role as the director for the UA in Oxford study abroad program and in fall of 2018 he became Director of Undergraduate Studies for the Department of English.